IdanKanat/Causal_Inference_Student_Depression_Project/README.md

   - *Standardization* (logistic regression outcome models + bootstrapped SEs & CIs.
 Models are adjusted for confounding).
   - *Inverse Probability of Treatment Weighting (IPTW) with Stabilized Weights (SW).*
 - **CATE Estimation**:
-  - Meta-learners (S & T-learners)
+  - Meta-learners *(S & T-learners)*.
-  - Base learners: Logistic Regression & Random Forest.
+  - Base learners for each meta-learner: Logistic Regression & Random Forest, each under different effect modifier specifications.

----

-### Key Results

-- **ATE:** All causal estimators consistently estimated an increase in depression risk of ~0.35–0.40 under high academic pressure.
+Experimental results show that all causal estimators consistently estimated an increase in depression risk of ~0.35–0.40 under high academic pressure.
 Naïve estimates were upward-biased (~0.39).
 Mean CATEs were consistent around 0.32.
 All 95% confidence intervals excluded 0, indicating robust evidence of a causal effect.
 Marked heterogeneity by age.

 ---